 Sharpening can fix a dull knife and restore its sharpness.
 You can use a whetstone, knife sharpener, or honing rod to sharpen your dull knife.

-Follow the instructions provided by the sharpener’s manufacturer because the process differs depending on your type of sharpener.
+Follow the instructions provided by the sharpener’s manufacturer because the process is different depending on your type of sharpener.

 Depending on the wear of the knife, you can repeat the sharpening process several times on each side of the blade.

 How Many Times Can A Knife Be Sharpened?

 In most cases, sharpening a knife once or twice a year is enough for regular home use.
 This frequency may vary depending on the knife’s usage, the cutting surface, and the individual’s sharpening skills.
 You should note that excessive sharpening can wear down the blade and affect its overall lifespan.

 In conclusion, signs of a dull kitchen knife include extra cutting pressure, uneven cuts, slippage, difficulty slicing tough ingredients, and visible nicks or chips.